Risks of psychedelic drugs: Exploitation and social risks

-Mitigating the risks
+Mitigation of risks

 Some of these risks emerge because psychedelic drugs are illegal in most parts of the world.
-This drives the market underground and leads to a lack of transparency over the purity of the drug or the credentials of those facilitating the drugs.
-It also increases stigma and fear of legal consequences, which can cause fear during the psychedelic experience or a reluctance to report harm after it.
+The unregulated environment resulting from this illegality leads to a lack of transparency regarding drug purity and composition, and the credentials of those facilitating the drugs' use.
+The associated stigma and fear of legal consequences can also cause fear during the psychedelic experience or a reluctance to report harm after it.

 Risks of adverse events are lower in legal, medical, clinical settings, and some psychedelic research centres report hardly any serious adverse events.
 However, a 2022 systematic review found adverse effects were not systematically assessed in many studies.
 An investigation into Esketamine (a Ketamine derivative) trials found 40% of serious adverse events and 39% of non-serious adverse events were omitted from published reports.

 Harm reduction strategies include education on preparation, dose, and the importance of a safe setting with a sober sitter.
 Screening for psychiatric history, especially psychosis or bipolar disorder, is advised.

 Challenging psychedelic experiences and post-psychedelic difficulties appear to be more likely to occur if people take psychedelics on their own or without psychological guidance, if they are under 25, if they take a high dose or multiple drugs together, if they have a pre-existing psychological condition, and if they have a neurotic personality type which struggles with surrendering to experiences.
 Good preparation before the experience and support afterwards (including professional support) reduces risks.

 Public health messaging is important to balance over-optimistic or over-pessimistic media narratives.
 In October 2025, the UK government launched a campaign warning about the dangers of ketamine.
 Clinical trial administrators are being called upon to improve adverse event monitoring and transparency.
 Support services have also emerged including psychedelic support hotline, clinics specialising in post-psychedelic crises, and peer support groups for people experiencing post-psychedelic difficulties.